 But, consciousness alone will not do.
-Imagine that your body woke up today claiming to be Pope Francis; your body now possesses all of the pope’s memories, all of his beliefs and opinions, and claims to be the pope.
-In short, imagine your body waking up with the pope’s psychology.
-Imagine also that the actual body of Pope Francis woke up in the Vatican this morning and continued with business as usual, doing pope things.
-Now you both have the pope’s psychology, so apparently you are both Pope Francis.
+Imagine that your body woke up today claiming to be Pope Francis; your body now possesses all of the pope’s beliefs and opinions, and claims to be the pope.
+In short, imagine your body waking up with the pope’s psychology.2 Imagine also that the actual body of Pope Francis woke up in the Vatican this morning and continued with business as usual, doing pope things.
+Now you both have the pope’s psychology, so, apparently, you are both Pope Francis.
 But, that can’t be.
 You cannot both be the pope (how could one person be in two places at once?).
 So, psychology alone does not seem to be what grounds identity.

 Intuitively, the real pope is the man who wakes up in the Vatican.
 Meanwhile, your body is merely an imposter pope.
 Might this be because the man in the Vatican has the same body and psychology as the man elected to the papacy, while your body has only his psychology?

 This line of reasoning has led to many hybrid proposals.
 For instance, perhaps you continue to exist over time only so long as your body and your psychology do.
 On this proposal, survival of only your body (e.g., as a human vegetable) or only your psychology (e.g., if downloaded into a new body) would not suffice for the survival of you.